pmelvin43/sailsnap-saas/README.md

 ### File and Email Services
 - Amazon S3 – for storing original and processed media files
 - Amazon SES – for sending gallery links to customers via email
-- AWS Lambda (optional) – for background processing tasks such as watermarking
+- AWS Lambda – for background processing tasks such as watermarking

 ### Hosting and DevOps
+- **Docker** – containerization for local development and deployment
+- **GitHub Actions** – for continuous integration and deployment (CI/CD)
+- **Deployment Options**:
-- React frontend hosted on Vercel, CloudFront, or S3 Static Website Hosting
+  - **Frontend**: Deploy using Vercel, Amazon S3 + CloudFront, or another static hosting solution
-- Spring Boot backend deployed using AWS Elastic Beanstalk, EC2, or Fargate
+  - **Backend**: Deploy using AWS Elastic Beanstalk, EC2, or Fargate
-- Docker – containerization for development and deployment
-- GitHub Actions – CI/CD pipeline for automated builds and deployments

 ## Getting Started